Henguin1001/Subtitle-Scraper/README.md

   </text>
 </transcript>
 ```
 The module uses xml2js to parse the xml.
-If you think there is a better option feel free to do what you want with that information.
+If you think there is a better option feel free to make modifications.
 The results from xml2js:

 ```json